cockroachlabs/cockroachdb-runbook-template/routine-maintenance/cluster-region-migrate.md

 ### Procedure Steps

-1. [Set the rebalancing rate](./change-rebalancing-rate.md) to 256MB or better.
+1. [Set the *rebalance and recovery rates*](./change-rebalance-rate.md) to 256MB or better.
 This will allow the cluster to complete transient data transfers and reach the steady state faster.